Tourism in South Africa: an industry under lockdown fights for its own survival | DW | 11.01.2021

 South Africa's tourism sector continues to suffer under the weight of COVID-19.
 And there's no end in sight, as new restrictions dampen all hope for a recovery to even begin.
 Sertan Sanderson reports from Cape Town.

-Mere days before New Year's Eve, South African President Cyril Ramaphosa announced that the country was going back to tougher lockdown measures once more.
-Millions of South Africans felt more than annoyed at the reintroduction of an alcohol ban in the midst of the festive season — as well as a curfew starting at 9:00 pm each night.
+Just days before New Year's Eve, South African President Cyril Ramaphosa announced that the country was going back to tougher lockdown measures once more.
+Millions of South Africans felt more than annoyed at the reintroduction of an alcohol ban in the midst of the festive season — as well as a curfew starting at 9:00 p.m. each night.

 But among those that took the news really hard were the 722,000 South Africans working in the country's struggling tourism sector.
 Following months of lockdown and immigration bans they had just recently returned to their jobs — if they still had them — at the beginning of November, when South Africa fully opened its borders for the first time since the COVID-19 lockdown in late March 2020.